Best Home EV Charger UK 2026: Buyer's Guide

 The Ohme Home Pro is a strong all-rounder, well regarded for deep tariff integration and a screen on the unit itself, which suits drivers who want price-led automatic charging without much fiddling.
 The Hypervolt Home 3 Pro earns its following for a polished app, sharp design and solid smart features, making it a popular choice where looks and software matter.
 The Easee One is compact, light and flexible, with built-in load balancing that appeals on constrained supplies, though some drivers prefer a chunkier unit.
 And the myenergi Zappi stands out for solar owners thanks to its eco modes, even if its tariff handling is less seamless than tariff-first rivals.

-If you're torn between two of the popular options, our head-to-head on Zappi vs Ohme ePod lays out where each one wins.
+If you're torn between two of the popular options, our head-to-head on Zappi vs Ohme ePod lays out where each one wins, and our full myenergi Zappi review covers its solar-diversion modes, pricing and warranty in detail.

 Home EV charger installation: what it involves and what it costs